 Mer Records (1980)

-Daugherty had moved to New York from Santa Barbara, California, the previous year to join Mumps, the quirky pop outfit led by Lance Loud and Kristian Hoffman.
-By February 1975, Mumps were playing CBGBs alongside Patti Smith and Television.
-But shortly after the band recorded its first demo tape, Daugherty was recruited by Smith's group.
+The previous year, Daugherty had moved to New York from Santa Barbara to join the Mumps, a quirky pop-punk band led by Lance Loud and Kristian Hoffman.
+By February 1975, the Mumps were playing CBGBs alongside Patti Smith and Television.
+But shortly after they'd recorded their first demo tape, Daugherty was recruited by Smith's group.

 |Arista advert for the Horses LP|